Iranian Journal of War and Public Health

 Rights and permissions

-Methods: A cross-sectional, descriptive correlational study was conducted from March to June 2025 in Dhi Qar Governorate, Iraq, and included 422 adults with physical or neurological disabilities receiving home-based rehabilitation.
+Materials & Methods: This cross-sectional, descriptive correlational study was conducted from March to June 2025 in Dhi Qar Governorate, Iraq, and included 422 adults with physical or neurological disabilities receiving home-based rehabilitation.
 Participants were recruited using systematic random sampling.
-Data were collected using validated instruments: the Home Based Rehabilitation Services Questionnaire (HBRSQ), the Family Involvement Questionnaire - Rehabilitation (FIQ-R), and the Barthel Index.
-SPSS v28 and PROCESS macro (Model 4) were used for analysis.
+Data were collected using the Home-Based Rehabilitation Services Questionnaire, the Family Involvement Questionnaire-Rehabilitation, and the Barthel Index.
+SPSS 28 and PROCESS macro (Model 4) were used for data analysis.

-Results: Strong positive associations were found between home rehabilitation, family involvement, and activities of daily living (r=0.69–0.79, p <0.001).
+Findings: Strong positive associations were found between home rehabilitation, family involvement, and activities of daily living (r=0.69-0.79, p<0.001).
 Mediation analysis confirmed a significant indirect effect of home rehabilitation on activities of daily living through family involvement (B=1.05, 95% CI [0.91, 1.19]).
 The model explained 66% of the variance in job independence.

 Keywords: